Exemptions for Farmers and Commercial Horse Boarding Operators

 To make qualifying purchases, other than motor fuel and diesel motor fuel, without paying sales tax, a farmer or commercial horse boarding operator must fill out Form ST-125, Farmer’s and Commercial Horse Boarding Operator’s Exemption Certificate, and give it to the seller.
 See below for special rules for purchases of motor fuel and diesel motor fuel.

 Any sales tax paid on a purchase that otherwise qualifies for the exemption can be refunded.
-See Tax Bulletin How to Apply for a Refund of Sales and Use Tax (TB-ST-350).
+See Tax Bulletins How to Apply for a Refund of Sales and Use Tax (TB-ST-350), and Sales Tax Credits (TB-ST-810).

 Machinery, equipment, and supplies